National Statistical Institute

 A enterprise in section 'Accommodation and food service activities'.

 The population of firms in section I 'Accommodation and food service activities' includes about 28 000 units, which are form sampling population of approximately 21 000 enterprises with an annual turnover exceeding over 10 thousand BGN.
-Of these observed a sample of about 2 000 enterprises, which form approximately 60% of the turnover of the section.
+Of these observed a sample of about 1500 enterprises, which form approximately 60% of the turnover of the division I56.
+A sample for division I55 is not formed, VAT declarations are used.

 At national level: The indices are calculated and published total for the